Can You Shock Pool With Low pH? Safe Step-by-Step Guide

 3. Choose the right shock product

 Use liquid chlorine (sodium hypochlorite) rather than cal-hypo shock when pH is low.
-Liquid chlorine has a pH around 13 and will help raise your pH slightly while shocking.
-Avoid using cal-hypo shock as it's more acidic and will further lower your pH.
+Liquid chlorine has a pH around 13 and may help raise your pH slightly while shocking.
+Avoid using cal-hypo shock as it can make pH management more complex during the shocking process.

 4. Pre-dilute the chlorine